MyMT™ Blog

 We already know that a large amount of oestrogen in the female body is released from the ovaries.
 But as it’s released, it circulates throughout the body and crosses the blood-brain barrier to act upon the cells within the brain.
 In the brain, oestrogen has a number of roles including helping with cerebral blood flow as well as in the preservation and maintenance of nerve transmission.
 Oestrogen also operates as an anti-inflammatory agent in the brain.

-This is why, as levels of oestrogen decline during menopause, this stage of our life becomes a perfect storm for disruptions to our brain function and cognition.
+This is why, as levels of oestrogen decline during menopause, this stage of our life becomes a perfect storm for disruptions to brain function and cognition.
 Oestrogen acts directly upon mitochondria in the brain.
 (Del Río et al., 2018).
-It makes sense then, that as women move through menopause, our brain mitochondria are affected in ways that promotes inflammation.
+It makes sense then, that as women move through menopause, their brain mitochondria are affected in ways that promotes inflammation.

 This is backed up in dementia studies whereby growing evidence suggests that up to 40% of all dementia cases are associated with known pro-inflammatory lifestyle related modifiable risk factors, such as alcohol consumption, obesity, and hypertension among others (Heneghan, Deng et al, 2022) and that exposure to most of these risk factors begins a few decades before the onset of dementia.

-• fatigue
+- fatigue

-• brain fog and depression
+- brain fog and depression

-• memory loss, lack of motivation and feelings of over-whelm
+- memory loss, lack of motivation and feelings of over-whelm

-• pain and soreness in muscles
+- pain and soreness in muscles

-• headaches and migraines
+- headaches and migraines

-• poor sleep
+- poor sleep

 Make Changes to your Lifestyle to Reduce Brain-Fog